zephyrproject-rtos/zephyr/doc/guides/west/west-apis.rst

    .. (note: attributes are part of the class docstring)

+   .. versionchanged:: 0.8.0
+      The *west_commands* attribute is now always a list.
+In previous releases, it could be a string or ``None``.

    .. versionchanged:: 0.7.0
       The *remote* attribute was removed.
 Its semantics could no longer be preserved when support for manifest ``import`` keys was added.